Bell-Charles/route-visualization/README.md

 3. Visualize shared (duplicate) route between different routes as a heatmap

    - visualize_route_heatmap.py
-     This visualize how many routes are shared between 2 routes.
+     python script that visualizes how many routes are shared between 2 routes.
 The heatmap shows how many routes are shared between 2 routes
    - run_visualize_route_heatmap
      small bash script to invoke visualize_route_heatmap

+4. Create route policy object

+   - route-policy-extractor.py
+     Python script that extracts the route-policy complexity metric for each policy attached to a vrf (v4 & v6, import & export) and put the data into a json object list

+5. Visualize the route policy complexity

+   - visualized_vrf_route_policy_bu.py
+     python script to visualize the route policy complexity using a tiered bar graph that stack the various metric of a policy-map
+   - run visualized_vrf_route_policy_bu
+     small bash script to invoke visualized_vrf_route_policy_bu